-- Create an independent filtration (e.g. WRCF) from each time step.
-The issue is that the topological features will be completely disconnected from the time dimension. - Create a filtration along the time dimension.
-The issue in this case is that the sequence is no longer nested (except for additive temporal networks, ie when edges are never deleted).
+One can now create an independent filtration (e.g. with WRCF) for each time step.
+The issue is that the topological features will be orthogonal to the time dimension.

+Another possibility is to create a filtration along the time dimension.
+The issue in this case is that the sequence is no longer nested (except for additive or dismantling temporal networks, see definition 2.4).

-The solution to consider the time dimension is provided by zigzag persistence [6], which allows to compute persistence on alternating nested sequences:
+The solution to consider the time dimension is provided by zigzag persistence [6], which allows one to compute persistence on alternating nested sequences: